spencerhhubert/nexus/README.md

 A machine that sorts LEGO®
 ![the nexus logo](https://github.com/spencerhhubert/nexus/blob/main/assets/nexus_logo_original_res_green.png)

-The Nexus is not good yet.
-It's not good enough to sort my collection, and I wouldn't recommend anyone try to build it yet.

-#### Mechanical
-- Bigger and better feeder
-    - $500
-    - Requirements:
-        - the user can dump a bin of pieces between the sizes of a 1x1 round plate and an 8x8 plate into the feeder, and the feeder automatically gets those pieces onto the conveyor belt one-by-one at a rate under 0.2 pieces/second
-        - reliable enough that it can run for an hour without massive failure
-        - largely off the shelf parts or 3D printable
-#### Software
-none right now

 ## Key features
 - Arbitrary Versatility
     - Dump in a pile of LEGO® pieces, ranging from 1x1 studs to 8x8 plates